AryanV-Coder/SpyAI/README.md

 # 🕵️ SpyAI - Intelligent Surveillance System (🛠️ currently under developement)

+> **⚠️ DEVELOPMENT STATUS NOTICE**: This application is currently under active development and is not yet ready for production use.
+Features are being implemented progressively and may be incomplete or subject to changes.

 A sophisticated cross-platform application that captures, transcribes, and analyzes audio recordings using advanced AI technology.
 Built for discreet monitoring with powerful natural language querying capabilities.

 ## 🎯 Overview